lammps/lammps/doc/src/Manual_build.rst

 ePUB
 ----

 Same as for HTML.
-This uses the same tools and configuration files as the HTML tree.
+This uses mostly the same tools and configuration files as the HTML tree.
+In addition it uses LaTeX to convert embedded math expressions transparently into embedded images.

-For converting the generated ePUB file to a MOBI format file (for e-book readers like Kindle, that cannot read ePUB), you also need to have the 'ebook-convert' tool from the "calibre" software installed. `http://calibre-ebook.com/ <http://calibre-ebook.com/>`_ You first create the ePUB file and then convert it with 'make mobi'
+For converting the generated ePUB file to a MOBI format file (for e-book readers, like Kindle, that cannot read ePUB), you also need to have the 'ebook-convert' tool from the "calibre" software installed. `http://calibre-ebook.com/ <http://calibre-ebook.com/>`_ You first create the ePUB file and then convert it with 'make mobi' On the Kindle readers in particular, you also have support for PDF files, so you could download and view the PDF version as an alternative.